 The time limit for the marathon and half marathon is 7 hours and 30 minutes.
 Starting at 8:40 and ending at 16:10.
 The 10k race has 4 hours and 30 minutes time limit.

-Yes, there are pace makers in all the competitive, marathon, half marathon and 10 km, distances.
+Yes, there are pace makers in all the competitive distances: marathon, half marathon and 10 km.
 The pace makers will run in bright coloured vests with balloons fastened on them.
 Information about the pace makers speed will be available one week before the race.

 Yes, the Reykjavik Marathon has been a member of AIMS (Association of International Marathon and Distance Races) since 1984 and is, therefore, a certified course.
 Many international races, therefore, accept Reykjavik Marathon as a qualifier for their race.

-The marathon and the half marathon are one lap (except for the last part of the marathon, as it goes nearly the same route as the beginning of the race).
-The course is relatively flat, about 60% flat and 40% rolling.
-The total difference in altitude is only about 30 meters.
+The marathon and the half marathon are one lap.
+The course is relatively flat, total climb 174 m in the marathon.
 Most of the race takes place on the streets of the city, although parts of the route are run on tracks, particularly the seaside and salmon river sections.
-Course record for the marathon is 2:17:06 and for the half marathon 1:04:09.
+The course record for the marathon is 2:17:06 and for the half marathon 1:04:09.
 Click here for maps.